Can you contribute to our Newsletter?

-The Autumn 2016 issue was a bumper 16 pages and included:
+The Winter 2017 issue is a bumper 16 pages and included:

 - And a lot more besides;

 - Including the ever popular Planning this Quarter and Items for Your Diary.

 We are always looking for contributions to the Newsletter.
 We need articles, for example from people who remember Wycombe in its earlier days, or with a novel angle on local matters.
 We need letters with outspoken comment, which we welcome from anybody.
 And we particularly like to receive drawings and cartoons.
 Contributions or questions can be sent by e-mail to the Editor or post (see below).